w3c/wai-about-wai/_about/index.md

 -   [WAI Interest Group (WAI IG)]({{ "/about/groups/waiig/" | relative_url }})

 Within the Working Groups, there are also [Task Forces]({{ "/about/groups/taskforces/" | relative_url }}).

+## WAI News

+New WAI publications, draft documents for review, and other WAI announcements are listed on the [News page](https://www.w3.org/WAI/news/).

+You can subscribe to get news announcements via e-mail, Atom/RSS feed, or Twitter from [Get WAI News](https://www.w3.org/WAI/news/subscribe/).